penzin/my-smarthome-server/README.md

 # My smart-home server

-REST API for collecting data from sensors, installed on NodeMCU (ESP8266) device.
+REST API for collecting data from some sensors, installed with NodeMCU (ESP8266) device.

 # What is this?